 Ceramics manufacturing establishments

-In the U.S for growth in ceramics employment concentration and establishment
+In the U.S for growth in ceramics employment concentration and establishments

 In the U.S. for flat glass manufacturing employment